hhosseinian/ImageCaptioning/README.md

 - [Acknowledgments](#acknowledgments)

 ## Prerequisites
-Before you can run the project, you need to ensure you have the following prerequisites installed:
+Before running the project, ensure you have the following prerequisites installed:

-- Python (>=3.6)
+    * Python (>=3.6)
-- PyTorch (>=1.0)
+    * PyTorch (>=0.4)
-- torchvision
+    * torchvision
-- NumPy
+    * NumPy
-- Matplotlib
+    * Matplotlib
-- Jupyter Notebook (for running the provided notebooks)
+    * Jupyter Notebook (for running the provided notebooks)

-You can install most of these dependencies using `pip` or `conda`.
+You can install most of these dependencies using pip or conda.

+**Important**: GPU mode must be enabled for this project.
+Training a fully functional model on a GPU is expected to take between 5-12 hours.
+It is recommended to monitor early patterns in loss during the first hour of training as you make adjustments to your model.
+This approach helps minimize the time spent on extensive training until you are ready to train your final model.

 ## Project Structure
 The project directory is organized as follows: